NoahBres/LearnRoadRunner/docs/dead-wheels.md

 7. Spin the bot 10 times, **counterclockwise**.
 Make sure to keep track of these turns.

-8. Once the bot has finished spinning 10 times, press `A` on the gamepad to finish the routine.
+8. Once the bot has finished spinning 10 times, press `Y` on the gamepad to finish the routine.
 The indicators on the bot and on the ground you created earlier should be lined up.

 9. Your effective `LATERAL_DISTANCE` will be printed.
 Stick this value into your `StandardTrackingWheelLocalizer.java` class.